 Parenting support: we provide information sessions for parents at key transition points and workshops are run to help parents support their child's learning.
-We also liaise with Seaford Children's Centre which offers a range of support services and facilities for families with children under five.

 Swift and easy access to a range of services: We provide support at an early stage for all pupils experiencing difficulties.